SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Additional Figures Tables

 \section{Additional Figures \& Tables}

-Here we include large figures and tables that were not included in the main text.
-Figure \ref{fig:HD190360_corner_plot} shows the MCMC posterior distributions for the RV model for HD~190360 (shown in Figure \ref{fig:HD190360_summary} in the main text).
-Table \ref{tab:RV_summary} contains information for each star in our sample with at least one RV measurement from HIRES or HARPS, including stellar spectral type, the orbital period at the middle of the HZ, the number of epochs of RV observations, and the start date and time span of the RV observations.
-Table \ref{tab:Keplerian_signals} lists parameters associated with each Keplerian RV signal detected with \rvsearch, including $P$, $K$, $e$, $\omega$, $a$, and $M_{\rm p} \sin i$, along with the detection FAP and classification of the signal.
-Table \ref{tab:RV_trends} shows the RV trend terms, $\dot{\gamma}$ and $\Ddot{\gamma}$.
-The periods and amplitudes of the $S$-index signals are listed in Table \ref{tab:Sind_signals} and the $S$-index trends are listed in Table \ref{tab:Sind_trends}.
-Table \ref{tab:known_planets} contains the properties of all known planets orbiting the stars in our sample, including whether or not we detected the planet in this work.
-Finally, Table \ref{tab:sensitivity_limits} lists the RV sensitivity limits corresponding to the middle of each system's HZ in terms of $M_{\rm p} \sin i$ and RV semi-amplitude $K$.
+Here we include large figures and tables that were not appropriate for the main text.
+Figures \ref{fig:HD190360_corner_plot} and \ref{fig:HD190360_derived_plot} show the MCMC posterior distributions of the RV model parameters for HD~190360 (shown in Figure \ref{fig:HD190360_summary} in the main text).
+Figure \ref{fig:correlations} shows the correlations between the minimum mass sensitivity limits in the MHZ, the number of RV observations, and the baseline of RV observations for each target.
+Table \ref{tab:targets} contains information for each star in our sample with at least one RV measurement, including stellar effective temperature, the number of stellar activity indicators measured, the number of epochs of RV observations, and the start date and time span of the RV observations.
+Table \ref{tab:observatories} details the observatories and instruments which collected the data used in this work.
+Table \ref{tab:example_rvs} shows a subset of the data used in this work (for HD~190360 as an example), including the RVs and stellar activity data.
+Table \ref{tab:rvsearch_signals} lists all of the Keplerian RV signals detected with \rvsearch, including best-fit parameters such as $P$, $K$, $e$, $\omega$, $a$, and $M_{\rm p} \sin i$, in addition to the detection FAP and the classification of each signal.
+Table \ref{tab:rvsearch_trends} lists trends detected by \rvsearch\ and the associated best-fit trend terms, $\dot{\gamma}$ and $\Ddot{\gamma}$.
+Table \ref{tab:undetected_planet_claims} shows the properties of the known planets (and disputed planets) in the sample which were not detected in this work.
+Table \ref{tab:sensitivity_limits} lists all of the derived RV sensitivity limits corresponding to the IHZ, MHZ, and OHZ in terms of $M_{\rm p} \sin i$ and RV semi-amplitude $K$.
+Lastly, Table \ref{tab:tab_neglected_stars} lists the target stars for which we found no public RV observations.